pascalpuffke/processor/README.md

   `st r1, r2, #42`

-- There is no assembler; programs are hand-assembled, further adding to the register allocation mess.
-(This is why it expanded to 8.)
 - There is no disassembler or other debugging tools.
 - Testing is minimal and obvious bugs remain.